KIC/pandas_ml_utils/docs/index.rst

 Welcome to pandas ml utils's documentation!
 ===========================================
-Pandas ML Utils is intended to help you through your journey of applying statistical oder machine learning models to data while you never need to leave the world of pandas.
+Pandas ML Utils is intended to help you through your journey of applying statistical or machine learning models to data while you never need to leave the world of pandas.

 I was really sick of converting data frames to numpy arrays back and forth just to try out a